Alexr951/EgoNetworkApp/README.md

 # Ego-Network Builder

 A modern web application for students to create and visualize ego-networks similar to the [KINMATRIX dataset](https://kinmatrix.eu/).
+This application is meant to be used in UBC's SOCI 415 (Theories of Family and Kinship).
 This application allows users to build comprehensive family networks by inputting information about themselves and their family members, then visualizing the resulting network structure.

-## Getting Started
+## Getting Started For Development

 ### Prerequisites
 - Node.js (version 16 or higher)